Dhruv-Rawat/Door-Lock-System/README.md

 Install the necessary libraries:

-MFRC522 library: You can install this library via the Arduino Library Manager.
+<b>MFRC522 library:</b> You can install this library via the Arduino Library Manager.
-LiquidCrystal_I2C library: You can install this library via the Arduino Library Manager.
+<b>LiquidCrystal_I2C library:</b> You can install this library via the Arduino Library Manager.

 Open the DoorLockSystem.ino sketch in the Arduino IDE.